mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 ## Broadway Flows and Templates

 The **TDM** folder in the Broadway Shared Objects folder includes generic flows that can be used to execute TDM tasks in several Logical Units.
-These flows do not require manual updates and handle activities like setting global variables and sync mode, loading a reference, handling errors, populating execution statistics.
+These flows do not require manual updates and handle activities like setting global variables and sync mode, loading reference tables, handling errors, populating execution statistics.

 The **Templates** folder holds the flows used for creating DELETE and LOAD flows.
-Since the flows receive the Logical Unit Name as an input parameter, they can be run several times for each LU.
+Since the flows receive the Logical Unit name as an input parameter, they can be run several times for each LU.

 The following discusses the structure and functionality of various generic flows.